 Prepare your turkey by removing the neck, gizzards and truss, if pre-trussed.
 Trim off excess skin and fat near the cavity and neck.
 Place the turkey in bucket with the brine.
 If it floats, place a plate or two on top to keep the turkey submerged.
 Cover bucket and place in fridge until ready to cook the next afternoon.

-The next afternoon start your Traeger on smoke, once the fire is lit set it to 180 degrees.
 Remove your turkey from the brine.
 Remember there's a cavity full of water so make sure to do this over the sink, otherwise you'll have brine all over the place.
 Set your turkey down on a cookie sheet to prepare it for the smoker.

-Mix up the kosher salt and pepper in a shaker, sprinkle the rub on all parts of the turkey, don't inside the cavity!
+Mix up the kosher salt and pepper in a shaker, sprinkle the rub on all parts of the turkey, don't sprinkle inside the cavity!
 There is no need to tie up the legs and wings with this method.
 The fan in the Traeger pushes air all around the turkey during the cook.

-Cut up the butter into squares and pile them on the turkey.
+Cut the butter up into squares and pile them on the turkey.